Jianmin2drugai/Jianmin2drugai.github.io/_pages/cv.md

 Service and leadership
 ======

-**Reviewer:** Nature Communications, PLoS computational biology, Bioinformatics, Briefings in Bioinformatics, Journal of Chemical Information and Modeling, GigaScience, Structure, Computational and Structural Biotechnology Journal, BMC Bioinformatics, Briefings in functional genomics
+**Reviewer:** Nature Communications, IEEE Journal of Biomedical and Health Informatics, PLoS computational biology, Bioinformatics, Briefings in Bioinformatics, Journal of Chemical Information and Modeling, GigaScience, Structure, Computational and Structural Biotechnology Journal, BMC Bioinformatics, Briefings in functional genomics